 PowerDNS

 PowerDNS architecture is very different from Bind.
 There are two main modules: PowerDNS and PowerDNS Recursor.
-PowerDNS Recursor is the responsible of resolving non-local zones.
+PowerDNS Recursor is responsible for resolving non-local zones.
 I will assume you have it up and running.

 Edit your recursor.conf file and look for the allow-from parameter, you may have something like this: